Yacht Glengour 1934

 The [Updates] Tab at the end page has more Names for Faces....

-Grateful thanks also to Ross's Dad, RONNIE AHLFELD who keeps the story alive:
+Grateful thanks also to Ross's Dad, RONNIE AHLFELD who adds colour to the story:

 "Robey was my father.
 Also a keen sailor it was his job to take the yachts and boats for sea trials, although he was a time served boat builder / joiner.
 I was often taken to the yard on Saturday mornings where my Dad taught me to row.
 The yard had an employed diver to check vessels below the waterline and I would try on the rather scary divers suit helmets.